davidsanchezcrespillo/LtNouns/readme.md

 [![Build Status](https://travis-ci.org/davidsanchezcrespillo/LtNouns.svg?branch=master)](https://travis-ci.org/davidsanchezcrespillo/LtNouns)

-Simple utility package to deal with conversion from number to text in Lithuanian language.
+Simple utility package to generate the declensions of nouns in the Lithuanian language.

 The package contains the following classes: